TALXIS/tools-devkit-templates/README.md

 The primary objective of this NuGet package is to help Power Platform developers scaffold Power Platform components using a code-first approach.

 ## Guide
+You can refer to a [VS Code snippets file](https://gist.github.com/TomProkop/607a9de00d811a5ae68327e90f6a81cf) used by [@TomProkop](https://github.com/TomProkop) for conference demos.

 ### Dev machine setup
 ```powershell
 # If you're using .NET CLI for the first time, you might need to set up nuget.org as a package source